Guided Trip Policies

 Are You Licensed and Insured?

 Yes to both questions.
-We are licensed on waters in Montana subject to general regulations, in Yellowstone National Park, in the Custer-Gallatin National Forest (in cooperation with Parks’ Fly Shop), on the Madison River, at the Carbella-BLM boat ramp, and through an L-1 landowner agreement at the Gates of the Mountains Marina.
+We are licensed on waters in Montana subject to general regulations, in Yellowstone National Park, in the Custer-Gallatin National Forest (in cooperation with Parks’ Fly Shop), on the Madison River, and at the Carbella-BLM boat ramp.
 Walter Wiese is Montana Outfitter #22001 and a USCG-licensed captain.
 Our guides all have First Aid and CPR certifications, which are required to even get a guide or outfitter license in Montana and for all commercial use within Yellowstone Park.

 I’ve Never Fly Fished Before, but I Want to Learn.
 Do You Take Beginners?